till2/till2.github.io/_posts/2022-12-18-ingredients.md

 I recognize that the title sounds catchy, but being catchy is not the intention of this post.
 This is supposed to be a serious list of directions for future research (you can also just treat it as an overview).

-This post includes what I believe is a somewhat comprehensive recipe for building intelligent systems, but surely some important ingredients are missing.
+This post includes what I think might be a somewhat comprehensive recipe for building intelligent systems, but I am sure that some important ingredients are probably missing.
 Of course this list will be updated when I notice that an important concept is not included.

 ### Definition